Pilot (operating system): Overview

 Pilot was designed as a single user system in a highly networked environment of other Pilot systems, with interfaces designed for inter-process communication (IPC) across the network via the Pilot stream interface.
 Pilot combined virtual memory and file storage into one subsystem, and used the manager/kernel architecture for managing the system and its resources.

-Its designers considered a non-preemptive multitasking model, but later chose a preemptive (run until blocked) system based on monitors.
+Its designers considered a non-preemptive multitasking model (run until blocked), but later chose a preemptive system based on monitors.
 Pilot included a debugger, Co-Pilot, that could debug a frozen snapshot of the operating system, written to disk.

-A typical Pilot workstation ran 3 operating systems at once on 3 different disk volumes : Co-Co-Pilot (a backup debugger in case the main operating system crashed), Co-Pilot (the main operating system, running under co-pilot and used to compile and bind programs) and an inferior copy of Pilot running in a 3rd disk volume, that could be booted to run test programs (that might crash the main development environment).
+A typical Pilot workstation ran 3 operating systems at once on 3 different disk volumes : Co-Co-Pilot (a backup debugger in case the main operating system crashed), Co-Pilot (the main operating system, running under co-pilot and used to compile and bind programs) and an inferior copy of Pilot running in a third disk volume, that could be booted to run test programs (that might crash the main development environment).

 The debugger was written to read and write variables for a program stored on a separate disk volume.

 This architecture was unique because it allowed the developer to single-step even operating system code with semaphore locks, stored on an inferior disk volume.
 However, as the memory and source code of the D-series Xerox processors grew, the time to checkpoint and restore the operating system (known as a "world swap") grew very high.
 It could take 60-120 seconds to run just one line of code in the inferior operating system environment.

 Eventually, a co-resident debugger was developed to take the place of Co-Pilot.

 Pilot was used as the operating system for the Xerox Star workstation.